bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 Slide on the left and right case halves.
 For the right case half, you will have to bend the front portion slightly to get it to slide past the arrow keys.
 [image]

-Install the screws, though leave them about a half turn loose.
+Install the M3x10 countersunk screws, though leave them about a half turn loose.
 [image]

 Install the bottom panel and rubber feet holders.
-Use M3 6mm long screws on the middle 8 screw holes, and M3 8mm long screws on the corners. (if necessary, the 2 rear corner screws can be M3 10mm, but the front 2 corner screws should be M3 8mm long).
+Use M3x6mm long screws on the middle 8 screw holes, and M3x8mm long screws on the 4 corners csrew holes. (if necessary, the 2 rear corner screws can be M3 10mm, but the front 2 corner screws must be M3x8mm long).
 [image]